Today's Articles

 During this time (1999), her first novel, Mambo Hips and Make Believe, described as “ambitious,” appeared.
 In her writing, whether fiction, essays, or poetry, Coleman introduces and develops characters whose lives bring to light social inequalities.
 Coleman received fellowships from the John Simon Guggenheim Foundation, the National Endowment for the Arts, and the California Arts Council (in fiction and poetry).

-While critically acclaimed for her creative writing, another Coleman encounter with notoriety came from an unfavorable review she wrote on the April 14, 2002, issue of the Los Angeles Times Book Review of Maya Angelou's book A Song Flung Up to Heaven.
+While critically acclaimed for her creative writing, Coleman's other encounter with notoriety came from an unfavorable review she wrote for the April 14, 2002, issue of the Los Angeles Times Book Review of Maya Angelou's book A Song Flung Up to Heaven.
 Coleman found the book "small and inauthentic, without ideas, wisdom or vision."

 Coleman's review provoked mixed responses, including the cancellation of events and the rescinding of invitations.
 Her account of this incident appeared in The Nation's September 16, 2002, edition.
 She was the first C.O.L.A.
 Literary Fellow (Los Angeles Department of Cultural Affairs, 2003).
 Her honors included an Emmy in Daytime Drama writing, the 1999 Lenore Marshall Prize (for Bathwater Wine), and a nomination for the 2001 National Book Awards (for Mercurochrome).

-She was a finalist for California Poet Laureate (2005).
-She was also known as "the L.A.
+She was a finalist for California Poet Laureate (2005) and was also known as "the L.A.
 Blueswoman."
 Wanda Colman died on November 22, 2013.

 To be a Writer